WeWatchWall/fast-fuzz/README.md

 with arguments that are restricted to only built-in types (excluding Date).
 However, the values do not have limits so they will take much longer to test.

-The framework writes a fuzzInstances.json file in the folder with a dictinary of instances organized by file and type.
+The framework writes a fuzzInstances.json file in the folder with a dictionary of instances organized by file and type.
 This file is not overwritten once it exists unless the force flag is applied.
 These instances are useful for stuffing where their type is required in subsequent runs.
 Said differently, this allows for some integration